Jchase2/ocaml-pass/README.md

 ```
 Type 'read' to read the entire file.
+Type 'stringsearch' to search for and print a string.
-Type 'bsearch' to search for and print a block.
+Type 'blocksearch' to search for and print a block.
 Type 'block' to insert a new password block.
-Type 'rb' to remove a block.
+Type 'removeblock' to remove a block.
+Type 'listblocks' to list all block headers.
 Type 'q' to quit.
 ```